The DiskStation DS225+, first available in the US market on July 23, 2025, is Synology’s 2025 continuation of its 2-bay series in the Plus family.

-Synology DS225+: The same server now with a 2.5Gbps port
+Synology DS225+: The 2.5Gbps port that changes everything

 As the name suggests, the DS225+ is a dual-bay NAS server in Synology’s DS2xx Plus lineup, which is a step up from non-Plus servers, such as the DS223.
-The new server is stated to replace the DS224+ as an incremental upgrade and has one feature that sets it apart from its predecessor: like other 2025 Plus models, it now features 2.5Gbps network connectivity.
+The new server is the refreshed version of the DS224+ as an incremental upgrade and has one feature that sets it apart from its predecessor: like other 2025 Plus models, it now features 2.5Gbps network connectivity.

 Tip

-Starting with the 2025 model year, all Synology Plus (+) servers implement a storage lock-in that requires “approved” HDDs and SSDs, which are generally Synology’s self-branded drives.
+Starting with the 2025 model year, all Synology Plus servers implement a strick hardware compatibility policy that requires “approved” HDDs and SSDs, which are generally Synology’s self-branded drives.
 These servers only recognize drives from compatibility lists.
 While they accept third-party drives within a volume (storage pool) migrated from a pre-2025 server, “compatible” drives are required when repairing, extending, or rebuilding a migrated volume.

 That aside, the new server is practically identical to the DS224+.
 The two share the same processing power and hardware design.
-You simply can’t tell them apart from their appearances.
+In fact, you simply won’t be able to tell them apart from their appearances.
 The table below shows the hardware specifications of the two.

 Synology DS225+ vs. DS224+: Hardware specifications